 About Us

-We also argue that the dominant prosocial capacity humans have evolved will lead most people to make largely rational, prosocial moral judgements and decisions that serve society at large, if they are enabled to obtain a clear understanding of the current situation through new, more powerful AI tools.
+We further argue that humans’ evolved prosocial capacities will lead most individuals to make largely rational, prosocial judgments and decisions that serve society, provided they are equipped with more powerful AI tools that enable a clear understanding of current situations.

-We aim to develop a new type of brain-inspired AI technology that may provide the powerful AI tools that are needed.
-This technology is currently being developed based on so-called “two-point neurons” (TPNs) and may give rise to AI endowed with more “real understanding”.
+We aim to develop a new type of brain-inspired AI technology that supports the epistemic conditions under which coherent judgments and decisions serve society.
+Based on so-called “two-point neurons” (TPNs), this approach may give rise to AI with more “real” understanding.

 © 2024 CMI.
 All Rights Reserved.